HELLS ON EARTH

 She pulled out the bat in preparation while Kevin took hold of the crowbar.
 Eula said, “I will do it.”

 They both approached the zombie quietly.
-It was a farmer, a large zombie and it looked strong.
-It was banging on the door like a slow motion angry child.
+It was a farmer, a massive zombie, and it looked powerful.
+It was banging on the door like a slow-motion angry child.

 “He was a kind man who was turned into a monster.
 I couldn’t bring myself to finish him off.”

-Kevin walked back to the bikes, pulled out the fold up shovel, found a place to begin digging and got to work.
+Kevin walked back to the bikes, pulled out the fold-up shovel, and found a place to begin digging and got to work.
 As he dug, he watched for zombies.
-He also looked at Eula caring for the old lady, comforting her, helping her stand up and taking her inside.
+He also looked at Eula caring for the old lady, comforting her, helping her stand up, and taking her inside.

-The soil was hard and difficult to break.
+The soil was hard and challenging to break.
 It wasn’t long before his hands and arms hurt.
 Eula came out of the house and went to Kevin.
-She gave him a hug before saying, “She is lovely.
+After she gave him a hug, she said, “She is lovely.
 That was her husband.
 She is happy to let us bury him here.
 I will get the wheelbarrow and two real shovels.”

-Kevin stopped to rest by leaning on the brick fence.
-He watched her walk away.
+Kevin stopped to rest by leaning on the brick fence and watched her walk away.
 He thought about Amanda as well, how he wished she was alive and with them.
 His heart began to hurt, then he wept for a while.